How Doers Do

 And, just like that, instead of complaining in a tweet, instead of writing a blog post about how it should work, or instead of whining on a pull request somewhere, he decided to forward the conversation by doing something.

-In roughly two hours from his initial “YAML rage” tweet, he had his specification for his suggestion on a better option to YAML.
+Roughly two hours after his initial “YAML rage” tweet, he had his specification for suggesting a better option than YAML.

-Wether or not you agree with Tom that YAML is bad and wether or not you like TOML, it’s one thing to write “we ship all day” or “just up and ship” in a blog post or in your Twitter bio.
+Whether or not you agree with Tom that YAML is bad and whether or not you like TOML, it’s one thing to write “we ship all day” or “just up and ship” in a blog post or in your Twitter bio.
 But it’s a totally different class of hacker who writes they hate this tool they’re using and then immediately releases their suggestion.